peekfroggit/chunithm-wood-edition/README.md

 # Notes
 The 2x2 Wood I used was a 42in long pressure treated lumber I got on home depot.
 Don't cheap out on getting the furring strip wood, they have horrible qa (quality assurance).
-Keep in mind the 2x2 wood actually measures around 1.75in, as such undercutting would be better to do so you won't face any issues when mending the wood together.
+Keep in mind the 2x2 wood actually measures around 38mm x 38mm, as such undercutting would be better to do so you won't face any issues when mending the wood together.

 I used osb in my build mainly because I had a lot of it lying around in my garage.
 I highly reccomend using something like MDF or good quality plywood, as osb is basically woodchips compressed into a slab and it's not fun to handle when cutting it.